celestiaorg/docs/docs/developers/node-api.md

 #### GET /head

-Returns the head of the blockchain.
+Returns the tip (head) of the node's current chain.

 Request